webhintio/hint/packages/hint-no-friendly-error-pages/README.md

 ## Why is this important?

-[`Internet Explorer 5-11` will show its custom error pages][friendly error pages] instead of the site provided ones in order to avoid terse server error messages such as `Error - 400` being shown to users.
+[`Internet Explorer 5-11` will show its custom error pages][friendly error pages] instead of the site provided ones to avoid terse server error messages such as `Error - 400` being shown to users.

 The custom error pages are displayed whenever the response body’s byte